brandur/sorg/content/articles/large-database-casualties.md

 hook = "Databases shed important RDMS features as they get big.
-Examining why this tends to be the case, and some ideas for preventing it." location = "San Francisco" published_at = 2020-12-01T20:06:51Z title = "Casualties of Large Databases"
+Examining why this tends to be the case, and some ideas for preventing it." location = "San Francisco" published_at = 2020-12-01T20:06:51Z title = "Feature Casualties of Large Databases"
 +++

 Big data has an unfortunate tendency to get messy.
 A few years in, a growing database that use to be small, lean, and well-designed, has better odds than not of becoming something large, bloated, and with best practices tossed aside and now considered unsalvageable.